 WARNING: This article discusses suicidal behavior and ideation that may be potentially triggering.
-If you feel you need support, please call the Suicide Prevention Lifeline at 1-800-273-8255, or visit their website for resources and other means of connecting with people waiting to help.
+If you feel you need support, please call the Suicide Prevention Lifeline at 1-800-273-8255 or by dialing 988, or visit their website for resources and other means of connecting with people waiting to help.

 When the local media stopped reporting Golden Gate suicides, an attempt was occurring every other day and a new suicide was happening every other week.
 Despite the effort to break the suicide contagion, the grim statistics are still astonishing to this day.

 Since its opening in 1937 to 2012, the bridge has seen over an estimated 1,400 suicides, with a 98% fatality rate.
 Only about 36 have survived.
-And that figure doesn’t even take into account the bodies unseen, washed out to sea, or untraceable–arriving via mass transportation or rental cars later found abandoned.
+There were 21 identified jumpers in 2021 alone, though some studies estimate approximately 30 deaths a year.
+However, that figure doesn’t even take into account the bodies unseen, washed out to sea, or untraceable–arriving via mass transportation or rental cars later found abandoned.
+Unfortunately, it's very likely that number is higher.

 What is it about the Golden Gate Bridge?